 In a skillet over medium heat, melt butter or add olive oil and quickly wilt spinach.
 Distribute the spinach evenly among ramekins or serving dishes.

 Make a small indent in the spinach and nestle the eggs into them.
 Season with salt and pepper.

-Place the serving dishes onto a sheet pan or into a casserole dish and place in the oven.
+Put the serving dishes onto a sheet pan or into a casserole dish and place it in the oven.
 Carefully pour hot water into the sheet pan so each dish has water ⅓ to halfway up the sides of the dish.
 This ensures gentle cooking.

 Cook for 10-15 minutes, or until eggs are just set, or longer if you prefer your egg yolks more done in the center.
 I like mine sunny and runny!

 Crumble the bacon and distribute evenly over each dish.
 Serve immediately.

 - Cooking time may vary, depending on how you like your eggs.
 I like mine just barely set on top.
 Cook longer if you want a hard-cooked yolk.

 - You can make these in larger or smaller cocottes, with one egg in a smaller vessel or two eggs in a larger one depending on your appetite.

 - Don't add the hot water to the bain-marie until it's in the oven.
 So much easier this way.